 Hoge held the office of prosecuting attorney for Putnam County prior to the Civil War.
 After the outbreak of the Civil War, Hoge became a delegate to the “Virginia State Convention in Richmond.
 “He and other delegates, were to decide if Virginia would secede from the Union.
 Hoge may have voted against secession, but the votes to secede were greater in number.
 This led to the Civil War which eventually led to West Virginia becoming the 35th state of the United States.
 Hoge did not partake in the war and focused on legal practice, which paid off as he became a successful lawyer1.

-Through Hoge did not participate in the Civil War and had voted against secession, he did sympathize with the southern cause.
-Hoge owned six slaves until after the war.
+Through Hoge did not participate in the Civil War and had voted against secession at the Richmond convention on April 17,1861, he returned to Richmond for the June session and signed the formal ordinance for Virginia's secession.(3) Hoge owned six slaves until after the war.
 Confederate Captain Phillip Thurmond was buried on Hoge's property after Thurmond was killed by federal troops surrounding the courthouse.

 After the Civil War, James W. Hoge still held the position of prosecuting attorney and eventually became the Kanawha Valley 7th Judicial Circuit Court Judge.
 He worked in several counties throughout West Virginia and was a brilliant lawyer during his years of practicing law1.
 He mainly practiced law in Putnam, Kanawha, and Mason counties.
 A descendent of Hoge's lived in the house until 1947.